HassanBakri/Storefront-Backend/README.md

 1. Clone the Project `git clone https://github.com/HassanBakri/Storefront-Backend.git`
 2. Restore the dependencies `npm install`
 3.  build the project, from the terminal run `npm run build`
-4.  to start the project/server, from the terminal run `node .\build\index`
+4.  to start the project/server, from the terminal run `node .\dist\index`

 ### **3-The Environment**

-*   The project relies on `**dotenv**` lib to externalize configurations. so in order to run the project it's required to create `.env` a file containing the following properties:
+*   The project relies on `dotenv` lib to externalize configurations. so in order to run the project it's required to create `.env` a file containing the following properties:

 ```plaintext
 ENV=dev